mfkimbell/file-sort/README.md

 # Python_FileSort

+The purpose of this project was to practice manipulating files on my computer with `Glob`.

 Sorts files into folders based on their file types or names.
 I only did 3 examples, but with glob you could select for any number of complex named files into any folder.

 Here is the entirety of the code: